About the TradeByte category

 Please refer to the Tradebyte API Reference page.
 Based on the documentation, some actions may need one or more path parameters.

 The documentation says that we need messageId as path parameters.
-In that case, you need to provide messageId property inside the path property in the data, either as an output from Routes or output from Transformers in Outgoing Configuration.
+In that case, you need to provide the messageId property inside the path property in the data, either as an output from Routes or output from Transformers in Outgoing Configuration.
 Here is an example of the required data.

 image

-Alumio will send an API request to Tradebyte with URL /messages/5678/processed?channel=1234 and the body will be empty.
+Alumio will send an API request to Tradebyte with URL /messages/5678/processed?channel=1234, and the body will be empty.

 image